7 Reasons In-house Legal Teams Need Legal Technology Integration

 Increasingly, data analytics and science serve as vital functions within the practice of law.
 So, it makes sense that legal tech stacks include a powerful, AI-powered analytics function, and have options for creating dashboards and reports.
 Such intelligence helps general counsels (GCs) make important data-driven decisions concerning everything from balancing resourcing to assisting with M&A reviews.

 In addition, many businesses do not have clear visibility into their ongoing contractual obligations.
 A predictive, real-time analytics engine provides this sort of critical awareness to in-house legal.
 It ensures companies do not suffer the penalties tied to under-or non-performance on contract terms.

 7. Custom Legal Application Development

 Finally, the most typical legal teams require custom applications, which are purpose-built to the functions they need to carry out.
 No- or low-code platforms, for instance, are valuable tools for legal departments.
-They help in-house legal teams create powerful applications in just hours.
+They help in-house legal teams create powerful applications and CLMs in just hours.
 That is instead of waiting for their technical counterparts to finish complex projects for other internal or external users.